-AMCHP has been awarded a grant to lead a national MCEH CoIIN from the Maternal and Child Health Bureau (MCHB) of the U.S. Health Resources and Services Administration.
-The three-year grant aims to build state capacity to improve systems of care to address the needs of maternal, infant and child populations that are at risk for or experience exposure to lead.
+AMCHP was awarded a grant to lead a national MCEH CoIIN from the Maternal and Child Health Bureau (MCHB) of the U.S. Health Resources and Services Administration.
+The grant aims to build state capacity to improve systems of care to address the needs of maternal, infant and child populations that are at risk for or experience exposure to lead.

-AMCHP will work with partners at the National Initiative for Children's Health Quality, Association of State and Territorial Health Officials, Green and Healthy Homes Initiative, National Academy for State Health Policy, and National Environmental Health Association to provide technical assistance to state teams through the MCEH CoIIN.
+AMCHP worked with partners at the National Institute for Children's Health Quality, Association of State and Territorial Health Officials, Green and Healthy Homes Initiative, National Academy for State Health Policy, and National Environmental Health Association to provide technical assistance to nine state teams through the MCEH CoIIN.

-With the ultimate goal of decreasing maternal and child morbidity and mortality associated with exposure to lead, this project will support multi-disciplinary state teams to increase in the number of infants and children that have access to a system of coordinated care to address their needs due to lead exposure.
-Through the CoIIN, AMCHP and partners will:
+With the ultimate goal of decreasing maternal and child morbidity and mortality associated with exposure to lead, this project supported multi-disciplinary state teams to increase in the number of infants and children that have access to a system of coordinated care to address their needs due to lead exposure.

 AMCHP is pleased to share this interactive MCH Lead Toolkit, which was designed to share the lessons learned, best practices and resources from the MCEH CoIIN.
 The toolkit was developed to help public health professionals access lead poisoning prevention resources, strategies, tools, and ideas that they can replicate or adapt in their states and communities.
 The toolkit features:

 - Easy navigation to meet your needs – you choose how you go through the toolkit and which sections you use

 - Interactive action center organized by focus areas for systems change (Family Engagement and Partnership, Clinical Settings, and more!)